Bullet journaling mistruths that will prevent you from starting

 Don’t let these myths and mistruths prevent you from starting a bullet journal.
 Learn how these common bullet journal misconceptions are just plain wrong!

-We have a comprehensive guide on how to setup a bullet journal but I have never addressed these misconceptions before so I am today to shed a light in case you have any doubts.
+We have a comprehensive guide on how to set up a bullet journal but I have never addressed these misconceptions before so I am going to shed light on these in this post in case you have any doubts.

 The bullet journal method is a personalized way to get organized and it will become whatever you need it to become, to fit the purpose you need it to, so you never have to worry about messing it up because you just can’t, by definition.

-I will discuss some of these myths, lies and misconceptions I hear most from beginners regarding bullet journal and I hope that it can help you understand a bit more what you can do with your bujo.
+I will discuss some of the myths, lies, and misconceptions I hear most from beginners regarding a bullet journal and I hope that it can help you understand a bit more what you can do with your bujo.

 If you want a full introduction to the method you should read my guide on starting a bullet journal.

 Misconception #1.
 You have to be creative

 This is the number one misconception in my opinion.

 No. You do not have to be creative to use a bullet journal.
 Neither do you need to want to have creative decorations in your bujo.
 Let’s put it straight.

 If you check the bullet journal videos from Ryder Carroll, the creator of the bullet journal, then you know that he has absolutely no creative stuff around his journal.